Marcus Daly: The Anaconda

 The Anaconda began as a silver mine, but Daly's purchase was for the copper, found to be one of the largest deposits known at the time.
 However, he lacked the money to develop it, so he turned to Hearst, Haggin and Tevis.
 Backed with many millions of dollars, he set out upon developing The Richest Hill on Earth.
 The first couple hundred feet within the mine were rich in silver, and took a few years to exhaust.
 By that time, Butte's other silver mines were also playing out, so Daly closed the Anaconda, St Lawrence and Neversweat mines.
-He reported to his associates what he had in mind and they approved.
 Prices on surrounding properties dropped and Daly quietly purchased them.
 Then he re-opened the Anaconda as a copper mine and announced to the world that Butte was "The Richest Hill on Earth".
-Because Thomas Edison had developed the light bulb and built a city block in New York to show off what electricity could do, the world would need copper, a very excellent conductor of electricity.
+Shortly before this time, Thomas Edison had developed the light bulb and built a city block in New York to show off what electricity could do.
+The world would need copper as it was an excellent conductor of electricity.
 Butte had copper.
-Hundreds of thousands of tons of it, waiting to be taken from the ground.
+In 1882, nine million tons of copper were mined from a five-square-mile region.
+Just 14 years later the area was producing 210 million pounds of copper.

 He built a smelter to handle the ore, and by the late 1880s, had become a millionaire several times over, and owner of the Anaconda Mining and Reduction Company.
 Daly owned a railroad, the Butte, Anaconda and Pacific Railroad to haul ore from his mines to his smelter in Anaconda, a city he founded for his employees to work the smelters.
-He owned lumber interests in the Bitterroot Valley, a mansion and prized stables in the same valley, south of Missoula.
+Anaconda's smelters quickly became the world's largest metallurgical plant.
+Daly's lumber and investment interests in the Bitterroot Valley spurred the creation of a rail line by the Northern Pacific Railway in Hamilton.
+This railway transported massive amounts of lumber to Anaconda for the smelters.

 In 1894, Daly spearheaded an energetic but unsuccessful campaign to have Anaconda designated as Montana's state capital, but lost out to Helena, which was supported by William Andrews Clark.
 Daly was active in Montana politics throughout the 1890s, because of his opposition and intense rivalry with fellow copper king, and future U.S. Senator, William Clark.
 Daly tried to keep Clark out of office by lavishly supporting Clark's opponents.

 In 1898, Daly went looking for a buyer of his company.
 He entered into negotiations with William Rockefeller and Henry H. Rogers of John D Rockefeller's Standard Oil of Ohio.
 The Anaconda Mining Company (and associated interests) were purchased in 1899 for $39 million and became Amalgamated Copper Mining Company.
 Daly was made president of the company in 1899 and died the following year in 1900.